- 120 g unsalted butter

 Gently melt the butter in a small saucepan.
 Very carefully pour the clear butter into another saucepan, leaving behind the milky solids.
 Alternatively you can pour through a sieve with muslin/kitchen towels or even jay clothes.
 Pour 2–3 tbsp. of the clarified butter into a warmed, small jug and set aside.

-Cook for 1 minute, then spoon into a ramekin and firmly press the shrimps in.
-Pour over the reserved clarified butter until completely covered, then pop in the fridge until fully set which will be around a couple of hours.
+Scoop out the shrimps and then firmly press the shrimps into a ramekin.
+You want to make sure you have crammed the last possible shrimp in before you then pour back the reserved clarified butter over the shrimps until completely covered, then pop in the fridge until fully set which will be around a couple of hours.

 See also Norfolk Taramasalata